 Is food addiction real?

 Yes, it is.
-Food addiction sometimes goes under the name of ultra-processed food addiction (UPFA), carb addiction, sugar addiction or eating addiction.
+Food addiction is often referred to as ultra-processed food addiction (UPFA), carb addiction, sugar addiction or eating addiction.
 Read my blog What is food addiction.

 Food addiction is not recognised in the Diagnostic and Statistical Manual (DSM), or the International Classification of Diseases (ICD), the two manuals that is used to diagnose conditions.
 But it can be assessed through questionnaires such as the Yale Food Addiction Scale (YFAS).
 Mounting research shows that food addiction is an experience that many people identify with.
 There is a really great text book by Claire E. Wilcox MD published in 2021 'Food Addiction, Obesity, and Disorders of Overeating An Evidence-Based Assessment and Clinical Guide'.
 Dr Vera Tarman's book 'Food Junkies' (2019) and the 'Food Junkies podcast' are also excellent resources that will keep you up to date with what researchers and clinicians have to say about the topic.